alejandrosb8/tools-for-web-development/README.md

 * [Waifu2x](http://waifu2x.udp.jp/index.es.html): Easily double the size of your images and photos with a single click.
 Reduce the noise of your pictures and improve their appearance.
 * [Keyframes](https://keyframes.app/): Browser-based, mobile-friendly, actually private tools that make CSS a little less bad and have a animation editor.
 * [Animista](https://animista.net/): Animista is a CSS animation library and a place where you can play with a collection of ready-made CSS animations and download only those you will use.
+* [Animxyz](https://animxyz.com/): AnimXYZ helps you create, customize, and compose animations powered by CSS variables without custom keyframes.
+It works with HTML and CSS, or use our Vue and React integrations for even more power.
 * [CSS Animations Collection](https://xsgames.co/animatiss/): Nice collection of CSS animations for your awesome web projects.
 * [Easings](https://easings.co/): Test common easing curves on a range of interfaces.
 Or generate your own custom bezier curve.
 * [Haikei](https://haikei.app/): Generate unique SVG design assets, Haikei is a web app to generate stunning visual content – ready to use with your design tools and workflow.
 * [Get Wavers](https://getwaves.io/): A free SVG wave generator to make unique SVG waves for your next web design.
 Choose a curve, adjust complexity, randomize.
+* [Custom Shape Dividers](https://www.shapedivider.app/): Custom Shape Dividers helps you customize pre-made SVG shape dividers and export them (and the code) for your design projects.
 * [Clippy](https://bennettfeely.com/clippy/): A clip-path generator.
 * [Fancy border radius](https://9elements.github.io/fancy-border-radius/): A visual generator to build organic looking shapes with the help of CSS3 border-radius property.
+* [Buttons Generator](https://markodenic.com/tools/buttons-generator/): Buttons Generator isn’t actually a CSS button generator.
+Instead, it’s a collection of pre-built buttons with hover animations and the code to go with them.
+* [UIVerse](https://uiverse.io/): Create, share, and use beautiful custom elements made with CSS and HTML.
+* [The Component Gallery](https://component.gallery/): The Component Gallery is an up-to-date repository of user interface component designs based on examples from the world of design systems.
+* [Shaper](https://hihayk.github.io/shaper/): Shaper is a visual design tool for creating beautiful, thematic Ui styles.
+Adjust a variety of settings to get your demo design just right, then click over to the specs and get the code.
 * [Contrast Color Generator](https://randoma11y.com/): Contrast Color Generator.
 * [Adobe Color](https://color.adobe.com/create/color-wheel): Create a color palette, see the color wheel, extract a gradient or check the contrast, all in one.
 * [Contrast Checker](https://webaim.org/resources/contrastchecker/): Contrast checker for foregrounds and backgrounds.